SSA Supporting Tools & Audit Guidance

 OPTION 2:

-1. Correctly completed SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form for a project completed in the last 12 months.
-Form must show at least 70% (by weight) of the semi-finished products have EPDs.
+1. Provide a correctly completed SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form for a project completed in the last 12 months.
+Form must show that at least 70% (by weight) of the semi-finished products have EPDs.

-2. EPDs must be provided for all semi-finished products that are declared on the Form as having EPDs.
+2. Provide the EPDs for all semi-finished products that are declared on the Form as having EPDs.

 2A,3

-The SSA Credit 2.3 - Health Impacts Declaration is mandatory (for levels 2B and 3).
-Refer to Technical Requirements for all requirements.
+The SSA Credit 2.3 - Health Impacts Declaration is mandatory.

-2. The SSA Health Impacts Declaration is written at an accessible level
+- ensure the SSA Credit 2.3 Health Impacts Declaration is written at a level appropriate for all users

-4. Evidence that the SSA Health Impacts Declaration template is published on the Applicant's website.
+4. Provide evidence that the SSA Credit 2.3 - Health Impacts Declaration is published on the Applicant's website.

 2B,3

-Select a project completed in the last 12 months (a Green Star project should be used if possible) and provide sufficient evidence to mee the credit.
+Select a project completed in the last 12 months (the Applicant can use the project identified in SSA Credit 2.2 & 4.1 Steel Supply Sourcing Form) and provide sufficient evidence to mee the credit.

 SSA Credit 3.1 - Letter of Assurance (mandatory if the steel is not painted on a building site; or if the paint is applied to steel in an area where the building occupant is not exposed to the painted elements (e.g external to the building, inside walls); or if galvanized coatings are applied to the steel.